 You’re a major urban research university.
 You occupy many kinds of buildings constructed over many decades, a couple of them dating all the way back to the end of the 19th century.
 You want to reduce energy consumption, but that’s a complicated, expensive process.
 What do you do?

 The University of Wisconsin-Milwaukee turned to performance contracting.
 And it worked.

-Today, UMW serves more than 26,000 students with 195 degree programs spread across 15 schools and colleges.
+Today, UWM serves more than 26,000 students with 195 degree programs spread across 15 schools and colleges.